-The first day of September each year is National Wattle Day.
+National Wattle Day is celebrated on 1 September.
 It is around this time of year that the golden wattle starts to bloom.

-Australia's national colours are green and gold.
-Green and gold are colours found in the Australian environment.
+Australia's national colours are green and gold—colours found in the Australian environment.
 Gold represents sand, grain, fleece and mining.
 Green represents trees and crops.
 Green and gold are also the colours of Australia's national floral emblem, the golden wattle.

 Green and gold were proclaimed the national colours on 19 April 1984, together with the national anthem.
 These colours are mainly associated with Australia's sporting achievements in international events, such as the Olympic Games.